espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_dwc_otg.rst

 Thus, isochronous transfers in Host Mode Scatter/Gather DMA have the following peculiarities:

-- A QTD must be allocated for each (micro)frame.
-However, non-service service period QTDs should be left blank (i.e., only ever Nth QTD should be filled if the channel's service period is every Nth (micro)frame).
+- A QTD must be allocated for each microframe/frame.
+However, non-service service period QTDs should be left blank (i.e., only ever Nth QTD should be filled if the channel's service period is every Nth microframe/frame).
 - **Each filled QTD must represent a single transaction instead of a transfer**.
 - Because isochronous transactions are not retried on failure, the status each completed QTD must be checked.